Africa's quiet cryptocurrency revolution | DW | 08.10.2020

 In the best case scenario, Becker predicts the emergence of cryptocurrencies may actually help some African economies in the long run.

-"These competing currencies are operating alongside the domestic currencies, which I think will give these economies an increased level of resilience," he said.
+"These competing currencies are operating alongside the domestic currencies, which I think will give these economies an increased level of resilience," he said on the phone from Johannesburg.

 Africa's growing diaspora has also jumped on the cryptocurrency bandwagon to send remittances across borders more cheaply.